ppy/osu-wiki/wiki/Ranking_criteria/osu!taiko/en.md

 - **Each note must have its colour clearly distinguishable from the previous and upcoming notes.**
 - **Every note must be clearly assignable to a [musical layer](/wiki/Music_theory/Layer) or layer unit it tries to represent, be it to enhance a layer the song provides, or be it an additional layer improvised by the mapper.** Do not improvise in a fashion that shifts the pace, contradicts the general music movement or misinterprets the song's current intensity.
 Improvising must either enhance a current layer of the song or add a new one.
 Otherwise, relation to the song is given up and this contradicts the main purpose of a rhythm game.
 - **The `Omit first bar line` feature of an uninherited timing point must be used when a BPM change/metronome reset would hinder gameplay experience aesthetically by adding unnecessary bar lines.**
-- **Taiko template backgrounds must not be used.** Due to various screen resolutions being common they do not work as they were originally intended to.
+- **[Taiko template backgrounds](/wiki/Beatmap/Background/Taiko_template_background) must not be used.** They do not work as they were originally intended to in more common aspect ratios.
 - **Slider tails must not be wrongly snapped to correct missing slider ticks.** This behaviour is unintended and will be corrected in the future.
 - **If the [drain time](/wiki/Beatmap/Drain_time) of each difficulty is...**
   - **...lower than 2:30**, the lowest difficulty cannot be harder than a Futsuu.